Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## Instance

-An instance of an application for a specific instance owner is represented as an object.
-Is created by organisation or instance owner.
+An instance of an application for a specific instance owner, is represented as an object.
+Is created by an organisation or instance owner.
 It contains information of the formdata and attachments stored associated with the instance.

 deprecated term: ~~ReporteeElement~~